 Texada Island, BC’s largest Gulf island at 50 km (30 miles) long with approx 1000 residents, is a pristine and appropriate choice for the adventurous traveler.

-Rich in history from ancient First Nations middens and discovery by the Spanish explorers to early 1800’s mining of iron, copper and gold to the limestone quarrying of today.
-Heritage buffs can tour our two museums produced by the Texada Heritage Society, in Blubber Bay or Van Anda.
+Rich in history from ancient First Nations middens and discovery by the Spanish explorers to early 1900’s mining of iron, copper and gold to the limestone quarrying of today.
+Heritage buffs can tour our museum, in Van Anda, produced by the Texada Heritage Society.

 Recreation abounds with excellent hiking and mountain biking trails, over 250 species for the avid birdwatcher, 9-hole golf course, kayaking from Shingle Beach to historic Jedediah Island marine park, skim-boarding and swimming at Shelter Point beach, and exploring the newly protected Karsk Caves near Davies Bay.
 Try 4 x 4-ing to Anderson Bay Provincial Park with tremendous mountain-high photo opportunities of Malaspina and Georgia Straits along the way.
 The outdoors can be enjoyed without fear of any major predators, as there are no bears, cougars, wolves or poisonous snakes on Texada.
 If scuba diving is your idea of a great holiday, then Texada environs are dripping with life; boasting warm, high-visibility waters.